apache/nuttx/arch/README.txt

         NuttX operates on the ARM9EJS of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.2.1.

+    arch/arm/include/lm3s and arch/arm/src/lm3s
+        These directories contain support for the Luminary LMS family, particularly for the LM3S6918.
+The initial, release of this port was included in NuttX version 0.4.6.
+The current port includes timer, serial console, Ethernet, SSI, and microSD support.
+There are working configurations the NuttX OS test, to run the NuttShell (NSH), the NuttX networking test, and the uIP web server.

     arch/arm/include/lpc214x and arch/arm/src/lpc214x
         These directories provide support for NXP LPC214x family of processors.
 This port boots and passes the OS test (examples/ostest).
         The port is complete and verifed.
 As of NuttX 0.3.17, the port includes: timer interrupts, serial console, USB driver, and SPI-based MMC/SD card support.
 A verifed NuttShell (NSH) configuration is also available.

+    arch/arm/include/stm32 and arch/arm/src/stm32
+        These directories contain support for the STMicro STM32 family, particularly for the STM32F103ZET6.
+The initial, release of this port was included in NuttX version 0.4.12.
+The current port includes timer, and serial console.
+Work is underway for USB, SPI, microSD, and LCD.

     arch/arm/include/str71x and arch/arm/src/str71x
         These directories provide support for the STMicro STR71x processors.